Installation / Blender

 Installation for macOS or Linux

-Unpack the XZ archive to a directory of your choice.
+Unpack the .xz archive to a directory of your choice.
 Make sure you have enough permissions to read/write in this folder.
 Installing in a system directory is not recommended.
+Throughout these docs we will refer to the unpacked directory as the Verge3D installation folder.

 In Blender, invoke the Preferences window by selecting the corresponding option in the Edit menu.

 On the File Paths tab, find the Script Directories panel.
-There click on the Add (or +) button to add the folder in which Verge3D is installed.
+There click on the Add (or +) button to add the folder in which Verge3D archive was extracted.
 Close the Preferences window and restart Blender.

 Open the Preferences window again and go to the Add-ons tab.
 Find and enable the Verge3D addon, then close the window.